-Radioactive Module also known as “Radioactivity” is“hotness” metric of content that checks the popularity of content.
-This module helps in combining the content with views of blocks for the recognition of content and hence, it acts as a popularity checking tool of the content.
+Radioactive Module also known as “Radioactivity” is a “hotness” metric of content that checks the popularity of content.
+This module helps in combining the content with views of blocks for the recognition of content and hence, it acts as a popularity checking tool for the content.

-Commenting is often considered as a great way of creating user engagement over a given topic since it allows the readers to share their views and feedbacks conveniently on the related posts.
-Drupal comes with comment module as its core feature, but you can use the Disqus module that integrates easily with your website and allows users to login through their Google, Twitter, and Facebook accounts apart from its own account.
+Commenting is often considered a great way of creating user engagement over a given topic since it allows the readers to share their views and feedback conveniently on related posts.
+Drupal comes with a comment module as its core feature, but you can use the Disqus module that integrates easily with your website and allows users to log in through their Google, Twitter, and Facebook accounts apart from their own accounts.

-You can find this module in many websites and more specifically in non-Drupal sites.
+You can find this module on many websites and more specifically on non-Drupal sites.

-Social Media Modules allows the readers to share you blog posts on their social media accounts, which is possibly the most excellent way of promoting your content on these social platforms.
+Social Media Modules allow the readers to share your blog posts on their social media accounts, which is possibly the most excellent way of promoting your content on these social platforms.

-You can easily integrate your blog with this module to different social media accounts like Facebook, Twitter, and Google+.
-It offers centralized way handling social media information and plugin widgets like Share and Follow buttons.
+You can easily integrate your blog with this module to different social media accounts like Facebook, and Twitter.
+It offers a centralized way of handling social media information and plugin widgets like Share and Follow buttons.
 You can use this module as your one-stop social media tool for reaching your target audiences.

+Drupal is a blogging tool that provides a strong and impactful blogging experience with user-friendly content management and modules.
 As a Drupal developer or blogger, you can efficiently use these modules for generating engaging blogs for your business.
 It will not only improve the viewership, but it will also help in branding your business on a wider scale.
-However, if your mind still has some more modules in its store to share with us, please write down in the comment section given below
+However, if your mind still has some more modules in its store to share with us, please write them down in the comment section given below!